About EPND

 EPND is a consortium of multidisciplinary educators, clinicians, researchers, and scientists committed to revolutionising scientific breakthroughs in the effort to diagnose, treat, and prevent neurodegenerative diseases.

-With support from the Innovative Medicines Initiative (IMI), we are building a platform and community to fuel new discoveries in the field.
+With support from the Innovative Medicines Initiative (IMI), our platform is uniting the neurodegenerative disease research community to fuel new discoveries in the field.

 A need for novel solutions

 Currently, there is a lack of treatments to prevent or modify the progression of neurodegenerative diseases that affect millions of people in Europe.
 Critical progress in the diagnosis, treatment, and prevention of neurodegenerative diseases is challenged by longstanding barriers to collaboration across the research process.
-Despite robust research efforts and significant amounts of data and samples, there are few secure, accessible, and sustainable ways for clinical data and samples to be discovered and shared at scale.
+Despite robust research efforts and significant amounts of data and samples, there are few secure, accessible, and sustainable ways to discover and share clinical data and biosamples at scale.
+Without a collective effort, research on neurodegenerative diseases will stall.

 10M